 - Dairy-free milk substitutes all perform differently in a recipe.
 I find coconut milk to be the most unpredictable with gluten free flour blends.
 This would be a great experiment with kids!

 I leave you with my best gluten free chicken recipes.
-Each of these chicken recipes is not only kid-friendly, but many are ready in under 30 minutes!
+Each chicken recipe is not only kid-friendly, but many are ready in under 30 minutes!

 The Best Gluten Free Recipes To Make With Kids: